A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 When to consider it

-At the completion of every trust-based plan, and whenever you acquire new assets, open new accounts, or change financial institutions.
-We include funding guidance in every engagement.
+At completion of every trust-based plan and whenever you acquire new assets.
+We include funding guidance.

 IMPORTANT